tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

 The ``ns3::HtWifiMacHelper`` configures an object factory to create instances of a ``ns3::WifiMac``.
-It is used to supports creation of MAC instances that have 802.11n-style High throughput (Ht) and QoS support enabled.
+It is used to supports creation of MAC instances that have 802.11n-style High throughput (HT) and QoS support enabled.
+In particular, this object can be also used to set:

+* an MSDU aggregator for a particular Access Category (AC) in order to use 802.11n MSDU aggregation feature;
+* block ack parameters like threshold (number of packets for which block ack mechanism should be used) and inactivity timeout.

-For example the following user code configures a HT MAC that will be a non-AP STA in an infrastructure network where the AP has SSID ``ns-3-ssid``::
+For example the following user code configures a HT MAC that will be a non-AP STA with QoS enabled, aggregation on AC_VO, and Block Ack on AC_BE, in an infrastructure network where the AP has
+SSID ``ns-3-ssid``::

     HtWifiMacHelper wifiMacHelper = HtWifiMacHelper::Default ();